 Section 167 of the Act gives us the power to make a list of wheelchair accessible vehicles so that wheelchair users are made aware of the accessibility of private hire vehicles within South Derbyshire.

-- To take such steps as necessary to ensure that the passenger is carried in safety and reasonable comfort
+- To take reasonable steps to carry the passenger in safety and reasonable comfort;

 Mobility assistance is defined as:

 - Enabling the passenger to get into or out of the vehicle